palistra/devops-demolabs/InterConnect/Extended/lab-3-create-catalog-toolchain-by-hand.md

 7. Click on **Run Stage** to run the _Prod_ stage and deploy the Catalog API app to _prod_ space.
 8. The JOBS section of the _Blue/Green Deploy_ shows the Deploy was successful.
 Inspect the _Deploy_ Job log to see where the app was deployed and the _Functional Tests_ Job log to ensure the tests were successful.
 9. Return to the Delivery Pipeline.
-0. Click the application URL in the _Prod_ stage to to access the running application.
+0. Click the application URL in the _Prod_ stage to access the running application.
 Note that _prod-_ was added to the start of the application name.
 1. Close the application browser window.
 The **Prod** stage has been successfully added and executed, deploying the application to the _prod_ space.